Pedagogical models and approaches

 Cooperative learning

-Cooperative learning means working in small groups to achieve a common goal.
-The objective is to ensure students are committed to the learning process through learning together and, secondly, teach the students cooperative skills and a sense of responsibility for their own learning and the learning process of other students.
-In cooperative learning, the focus is on the shared product and on how everyone will learn the same things and participate in achieving the common goal, utilising discussion, consideration and the group’s self-assessment as central learning methods.
+Cooperative learning refers to working in small groups to achieve a common goal.
+The goals are to ensure that students are committed to the learning process through collaboration and to teach them collaboration skills and a sense of responsibility for their own learning as well as that of their peers.
+In cooperative learning, the focus is on the shared product and on ensuring that everyone learns the same content and participates in achieving the common goal.
+Discussion, reflection and the group’s self-assessment are central learning methods in this approach.
 Cooperative work requires a goal-oriented approach, responsibility and commitment.

-Various digital environments can be utilised in this model to support the activities in accordance with the process.
+Various digital environments can be used within this model to support learning.

 Deeper learning

-Deeper learning is usually defined from the perspective of achieving a higher order of thinking (HOT) skills, which allows the student or learning community to analyse, interpret, study, compare, evaluate, construct and create new information.
-In working life, graduating students will be expected to possess these kinds of higher-order thinking skills, both now and in the future.
+Deeper learning is generally defined as the attainment of higher-order thinking (HOT) skills, enabling students or learning communities to analyse, interpret, study, compare, evaluate, construct and create new knowledge.
+When graduates enter the professional world, they are expected to demonstrate these higher-order thinking skills, both now and in the future.

-When planning and designing the teaching, it is good to keep a few factors in mind to promote deeper learning.
-The learning community is considered a central factor and motivator when deeper learning is the goal.
-Authenticity and authentic learning create an important base for collaborative knowledge construction that strives towards deeper learning.
-Collaborative knowledge building and, in particular, dialogical collaborative knowledge building are thought to steer students towards deeper learning.
-Self-paced studies planned for different stages of the learning process also facilitate deeper learning.
-In general, it can be said that project-form working promotes achieving the higher-order thinking skills of deeper learning.
+When planning and designing teaching, it is important to consider several factors that promote deeper learning.
+The learning community is regarded as a key element and motivator when deeper learning is the goal.
+Authenticity and authentic learning provide a strong foundation for collaborative knowledge construction aimed at achieving deeper learning.
+Collaborative knowledge building and, in particular, dialogical collaborative knowledge building are considered to guide students towards deeper learning.
+Self-paced study, designed for different stages of the learning process, also supports deeper learning.
+Project-based work is recognised as an effective way to foster the higher-order thinking skills associated with deeper learning.

 Adams Becker, S., Cummins, M., Davis, A., Freeman, A., Hall Giesinger, C. & Ananthanarayanan, V. (2017).
 NMC horizon report: 2017 Higher education edition.
 Austin, TX: The New Media Consortium. (pdf)